ZoneMinder/zoneminder/docs/faq.rst

 ZM_OPT_FAST_DELETE:

 Normally an event created as the result of an alarm consists of entries in one or more database tables plus the various files associated with it.
 When deleting events in the browser it can take a long time to remove all of this if you are trying to do a lot of events at once.
 If you are running on an older or under-powered system, you may want to set this option which means that the browser client only deletes the key entries in the events table, which means the events will no longer appear in the listing, and leaves the zmaudit daemon to clear up the rest later.
 If you do so, disk space will not be freed immediately so you will need to run zmaudit more frequently.
-On modern systems, we recommend that you leave this off.
+On modern systems, we recommend that you leave this **off**.